f5devcentral/f5-digital-customer-engagement-center/docs/solutions/delivery/application_delivery_controller/nginx/kic/labSetupAWS.rst

    * GNU Make
    * git
    * OpenSSL, optionally, if you would like to generate a self-signed certificate and a key for the default server.
-   * For NGINX Plus, you must have the NGINX Plus license – the certificate (nginx-repo.crt) and the key (nginx-repo.key).
+   * For NGINX Plus, you must have the NGINX Plus license - the certificate (nginx-repo.crt) and the key (nginx-repo.key).

 1. VSCode is our preferred IDE.
 This allows an editor and terminal within a single pane, open VSCode, and a new Terminal.
 If you are in the UDF environment, you can access VSCode through the **coder** access method on the **ubuntuHost** resource.
-Also, see "F5 UDF Environment Access".
+Also, see `F5 UDF Environment Access`_.

    Example: